 How much does an au pair earn in the Netherlands?

-An au pair is entitled to board, lodging and pocket money.
-In the Netherlands, the minimum pocket money is between 300 and 340 euros per month in the Netherlands.
+An au pair is entitled to food, lodging, and pocket money.
+In the Netherlands, pocket money for au pairs is between 300 and 340 euros per month.

 What does a host family in the Netherlands pay Nanny Nina?

 The au pair agency is the official contact between you and the au pair.
 We assist in finding the perfect au pair match and help with the process of collecting the right documents for your au pair.